galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 ## Merge known table (2nd round)

-After finishing all steps, we can include all new knownledge into existing database.
+After finishing all steps, we can include all new knowledge into the existing database.

 > <details-title> Key parameters </details-title>
 >